CACI-International/ergo/tack/README.md

 the plugin entrypoint.
 Plugins should generally be compiled as `cdylib` crates.

 ## Loading paradigm
-Plugins entrypoints may return status about their loading state.
+Plugin entrypoints may return status about their loading state.
 They may signal that they:
 * successfully loaded
 * are waiting on an optional extension dependency